mayer79/missRanger/cran-comments.md

-# missRanger 2.4.0
+# missRanger 2.5.0

 Hello CRAN team

-This update introduces the future API of missRanger.
+This update fixes a nasty bug with the formula parser.
+Furthermore, the documentation is improved.

 ## R CMD check (local)

-- WARNING: 'qpdf' is needed for checks on size reduction of PDFs
-- NOTE: Skipping checking HTML validation: no command 'tidy' found

-## RHub

-* checking for non-standard things in the check directory ...
-NOTE Found the following files/directories:
-  ''NULL''
-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-  'lastMiKTeXException'
+- 0 errors
+- 0 warnings
+- 0 notes

 ## Winbuilder